jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

   (b) the Minister responsible for the administration of the Oranga Tamariki Act 1989; and (c) the chief executive of an agency that is the subject of the report; and (d) Ombudsmen; and
-  (e) the Children and Young People’s Commission.
+  (e) the Children’s Commissioner.

 ### 29 Final reports to be presented to House of Representatives
 The Minister responsible for the administration of the Oranga Tamariki Act 1989 must present a copy of a final report prepared under section 22, 23, 24, 25, or 26 to the House of Representatives as soon as practicable after receiving the report.

 ### 30 Responses to final reports
-(1) The chief executive of an agency that is the subject of any final report of the Monitor must prepare a response in writing to that report.
+(1) The chief executive of an agency that is the subject of a final report of the Monitor must prepare a response in writing to that report.
 (2) In the response, the chief executive must—
   (a) state what the agency intends to do in response to the Monitor’s findings; and (b) specify the time frame in which the agency intends to make any necessary changes; and